aroblesgalit/artist-web-app/README.md

-# Blogger Portfolio
+# Artist Web App
 > A web application for an artist to show off his/her work and sell art.

-This wwill be a web application for an artist to upload his/her videos and artwork as well as sell his/her art.
+This was a web application for an artist to upload his/her videos and artwork as well as sell his/her art.
 Visitors can view the artist's portfolio and videos and also purchase his/her artwork through paypal checkout.

 ## User Stories

 ```
 AS AN artist
-I WANT a portfolio where I can post my artwork and videos and also sell some art
+I WANT a content management system web application that allows me to post my artwork and videos and also sell some art
 SO THAT others can see my work in one place and support me as an artist
 ```